Why is content marketing important?

 - Do you need access to specific tools or resources to enhance or measure your specific type of content?

-As you answer these questions, you may notice how your responses impact your expected budget — whether that’s an increase or decrease in what you may have already estimated.
+Make note of how your responses impact your budget — whether that’s an increase or decrease in what you may have already estimated.

 6. Create and distribute the content.